pingcap/tidb/docs/design/2023-03-14-multi-valued-index.md

         TableRowIDScan
 ```

-Each `IndexRangeScan` is a `PointGet` like operator, it will fetch the row record by the index record, since the different index could match the same primary key, we need to use `IndexMerge` to filter the duplicated row records, for `JSON_CONTAINS` we should use `AND` type of `IndexMerge`, only the primary key that contained in all the `IndexRangeScan` can be filtered, for `JSON_OVERLAPS` we should use `OR` to filter the row records.
+Each `IndexRangeScan` is a `PointGet` like operator.
+It will fetch the row record by the index record.
+Since different indexes could match the same primary key, we need to use `IndexMerge` to filter the duplicated row records.
+For `JSON_CONTAINS` we should use `AND` type of `IndexMerge`, because only the primary key that contained in all the `IndexRangeScan` can be filtered.
+For `JSON_OVERLAPS` we should use `OR` to filter the row records.

 If the multi-valued index is unique, it can be further optimized to `PointGet`.